autocrossblog/autocrossblog_astro/src/content/post/2007-07-12-p240z-fiberglass-work-.md

 ---
-layout: post
+image: ''
+publishDate: 2007-07-12T09:00:59+00:00
-title: 'P240Z Fiberglass work '
+title: "'P240Z Fiberglass work '"
-date: '2007-07-12T09:00:59+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: p240z-fiberglass-work
-image:
-categories: [ 240z, datsun ]
-redirect_from:
-    - p240z-fiberglass-work-
-description: Follow along as this blogger shares their experience repairing car floorboards using fiberglass, offering before and after photos.
+excerpt: "Follow along as this blogger shares their experience repairing car floorboards using fiberglass, offering before and after photos."
+author: chris
+url: 'p240z-fiberglass-work'
+tags:  [ 240z, datsun ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Tonight I spent some time working with fiberglass in the car.
 I was hoping to repair a few of the holes in the floorboards.